Basudev Chatterji

-Prof. Basudev Chatterji (1949–8 June 2017) was a historian, writer and professor of History at the University of Delhi.
+Basudev Chatterji (1949 – 8 June 2017) was an Indian historian, writer and professor of History at the University of Delhi.
 He also held a position of Reader at the University of Hyderabad and a visiting professorship of history at the Indian Institute of Technology, Guwahati.
 He was the 20th chair person of the Indian Council of Historical Research from 20 May 2011 – 19 May 2014.